-We offer nearly 100 nonprofit training classes each year for nonprofit leaders, covering everything from leadership, management, board governance and finance to marketing communications, fundraising and HR.
-Join us for an upcoming class, or contact us at email@example.com about custom solutions for your organization.
+The Nonprofit Leadership Center offers nearly 100 nonprofit training classes and learning experiences each year for nonprofit professionals, covering everything from leadership, management, board governance and finance to marketing communications, fundraising and HR.
+Join us for an upcoming class, or explore custom solutions for your organization.

 Sources: 1) Nonprofit Standards, A Benchmarking Study: BDO (2018), 2) ProInspire Managing for Success Study (2014), 3) Sanders, Tammy S., “A Value-Driven Exploration of Online & In-Person Learning for Professionals (2016).
 FIU Electronic Theses and Dissertations.
 3053